 Have you been looking for self-care tips?
-Let me share my 30 self-care ideas that will help improve and ensure your physical, mental, emotional, and spiritual wellbeing.
+Let me share my 30 self-care ideas that will help optimize your physical, mental, emotional, and spiritual wellbeing.
 I’ll also tell you what the Bible says about self-care.
 Enjoy my Christian meditation and podcast included in this blog.

 What Is Self-Care?

-Self care is care provided “for you, by you.”
-It’s about identifying your own needs and taking steps to meet them.
+Self-care is care provided “for you by you.”
+It’s about identifying your own needs and taking steps to meet those needs.
 It is taking the time to do some of the activities that nurture you.
-Self care is about taking proper care of yourself and treating yourself as kindly as you treat others.
-Self care is the key to your mental health.
+Self-care is about taking proper care of yourself and treating yourself as kindly and compassionately as you treat others.
+Self-care is the key to your mental health and physical wellbeing.

 What Does The Bible Say About Self Care?

 I’m 37 at the time of writing this.
 It’s June 1st, 2020.
 As I look back at many years of my life when I abused my body with alcohol, sex, smoking, sleep deprivation, lack of exercise, and over-eating, I feel deep sorrow.
 Also, I feel deep gratitude that God allowed me to change and turn my life around while I still have time, before it’s too late.
 Today, I am addictions-free and completely healthy.
 I enjoy a great quality of life.

 A great quality of life means that I can do anything I want: kayak, run, walk 25000 steps daily, travel, swim, perform underwater handstands, climb mountains, and take care of my daily chores without needed anyone’s help.
 I sleep well, have no metabolic issues, no sinus infections, no ear infections, and I take no medications of any sort.
 I enjoy excellent health!
 My good health enables me to serve God without distractions.
 I used to be sick, and serving God was hard because I was suffering with health issues daily.